Madeline Ivalu

 Madeline Piujuq Ivalu is a Canadian Inuk filmmaker and actor from Igloolik, Nunavut.
 One of the cofounders of Arnait Video Productions, a women's video and filmmaking collective in Nunavut, she co-directed, co-wrote and starred in Arnait's first feature film production, Before Tomorrow (Le Jour avant le lendemain).
 She costarred in the film with her real-life grandson, Paul-Dylan Ivalu.
 Her codirector of the film was Marie-Hélène Cousineau, and both women cowrote the film with Susan Avingaq.

 She garnered three Genie Award nominations at the 30th Genie Awards, for Best Performance by an Actress in a Leading Role, Best Achievement in Direction and Best Adapted Screenplay.
 Ivalu and Cousineau also codirected the 2013 film Uvanga, in which Ivalu played a supporting role.

-She has also acted in the films Atanarjuat: The Fast Runner, The Journals of Knud Rasmussen, The Grizzlies and Angakusajaujuq: The Shaman's Apprentice, and was one of the credited writers of The Journals of Knud Rasmussen.
+She has also acted in the films Atanarjuat: The Fast Runner, The Journals of Knud Rasmussen, Tia and Piujuq, The Grizzlies and Angakusajaujuq: The Shaman's Apprentice, and was one of the credited writers of The Journals of Knud Rasmussen.
 With Cousineau, she also wrote and directed the films Uvanga and Restless River.